 5 Ways Tapping (EFT) Can Help Students Cope With Coronavirus Stress

-WHAT’S THE ISSUE?
-More and more students are trying the tapping technique for stress relief.
-Tapping, which is also known as EFT, which stands for the Emotional Freedom Technique, is a new and effective self-help tool that combines modern Psychology with ancient Chinese medicine.
-In this article, I talk about the 5 main ways that tapping meditations can help student cope with Coronavirus stress and the associated challenges of having to create new living and study routines while in quarantine.
+WHAT’S THE ISSUE: More and more students are trying the tapping technique for stress relief.
+Tapping, which is also known as EFT (Emotional Freedom Technique), is a new and effective self-help tool that combines modern Psychology with ancient Chinese medicine.
+In this article, I talk about 5 ways that tapping meditations can help student cope with Coronavirus stress and the associated challenges of having to create new living and study routines while in quarantine.
 The information I share in this article is based on my recent experience of tapping with college students and teenagers as a professional EFT Practitioner during this first phase of the global Coronavirus crisis.
 I hope you find it helpful.

 Tapping Meditation diagram